gannonh/chatgpt-pgvector/README.md

-# Domain-specific ChatGTP (gpt-3.5-turbo) Starter App
+# Domain-specific ChatGTP Starter App

-⚠️ UPDATE: Now uses the new "ChatGPT API" (model gpt-3.5-turbo).
+⚠️ UPDATE: Now uses the new "ChatGPT API" (model gpt-3.5-turbo or gpt-4).
 More on the new API: <https://platform.openai.com/docs/guides/chat>

-Use this starter app to build your own ChatGPT style app trained on specific websites that you define.
+Use this starter app to build your own ChatGPT style app "trained" on specific websites that you define.
 Live demo: <https://astro-labs.app/docs>

 ## Overview